NEWARK, N.J. - Some business owners in this crime-plagued city say recent

 John DeSantis, owner of a lot used by an auto-repair business in Newark's West Ward, says his property has been the site of more than a dozen burglaries

-since the summer, when the city forced him to remove razor wire
+since the summer, when the city forced him to remove razor wire on top

 of the 7-foot-tall fence that surrounds the lot.